Tuxdude/repobuddy/repobuddy/tests/list.md

 10. Parse a valid file, and verify all the getters
 11. Parse a valid client info, , modify a setting, write back, write to a second file and verify the consistency.
-12. Write a new client info by invoking no setters
-13. Write a new client info by setting only the client_spec
-14. Write a new client info by setting only the manifest
-15. Write a new client info by invoking all the setters
+12. Write a new client info by invoking the setters
-16. Support for UTF-8 in read/write
+13. Support for UTF-8 in read/write

 Utils
 -----